gpenverne/retrocard/README.md

 Have a look on the "SAMPLE" folder in this folder.

-Your usb key should have "retrocard" as label
+Your usb key should have "RETROCARD" as label

 - ``/rom.gba`` is a gba rom (empty, it is just an example, you have to replace it with the rom of your choice)
 - ``/.retrocard`` folder contains two files: